cefriel/rdf-template/qualitative-evaluation/README.md

 #end
 ```

-The two keys involved in the join are "number" and "debutEpisode", respectively found in the episodes.csv and people.csv files.
+The two keys involved in the join are `number` and `debutEpisode`, respectively found in the `episodes.csv` and `people.csv` files.
-Because we know that each character debuts in at most one episode we can use the support function "getMap(df, key)" to create a support data structure to optimize the join process.
-Were this assumption not to hold the "getListMap(df, key)" function can be used to access the multiple rows where the column value (key) is the same.
+Because we know that each character debuts in at most one episode we can use the support function `getMap(df, key)` to create a support data structure to optimize the join process.
+Were this assumption not to hold the `getListMap(df, key)` function can be used to access the multiple rows where the column value (key) is the same.

-The join operation is completed by retrieving the episode appearance of a character by their debutEpisode key.
-An explicit null check is required to make sure that a value is present for the particular debutEpisode key.
+The join operation is completed by retrieving the episode appearance of a character by their `debutEpisode` key.
+An explicit `null` check is required to make sure that a value is present for the particular `debutEpisode` key.

 From the command line, using the following command